 Michael’s major teachers have been Karen Tuttle (Juilliard), Steven Ansell (Boston Symphony Orchestra and Boston University), and Christian Euler (University of Music and Theatrical Arts, Graz, Austria).
 Michael plays on a 1997 Alexander Tulchinsky viola.

 Teaching is a passion for Michael.
-He is a Suzuki-trained string teacher, and has maintained private lesson teaching studios both on Long Island (NY) and in New York City.
-Michael has been on faculty (violin, viola, cello, flute and piano) at a number of community music schools, and has worked as a Teaching Artist throughout Queens, Brooklyn and Long Island.
+He is a certified teacher of the Suzuki Method (violin books 1-8) and has maintained private lesson teaching studios both on Long Island (NY) and in New York City.
+Michael has been on faculty (violin, viola, cello, flute and piano) at a number of community music schools, and has worked as a Teaching Artist throughout Queens, Brooklyn, the Bronx, and Long Island.
 While at the Musicorda Music Festival, Michael was a violin teaching assistant to Roberta Guaspari-Tsavaras, who is known for her work in inner-city schools in Harlem, NY.

 As a compliment to his performing and teaching, Michael is an experienced music administrator.
 He has held positions at the Rodgers and Hammerstein Organization, Schott Music, Brooklyn Philharmonic, Moab Music Festival, and Welltone New Music.
 Michael is currently String Department Chair at Brooklyn Music School.